Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Introduction

-In this work, we highlight a better strategy to observe entanglement, i.e. across the \textit{longitudinal cut} (dashed line in Fig. \ref{fig:setup_and_partition}) which partitions the system along the 1D axis, dividing it into two transversally separated 1D gases.
+In this work, we highlight a better strategy to observe entanglement, i.e. across the \textit{longitudinal cut} (dashed line in Fig. \ref{fig:setup_and_partition}), which partitions the system along the 1D axis and divides it into two transversely separated 1D gases.
 This partitioning is the more natural strategy for experimentally observing entanglement, since the mechanisms for generating strong correlations are well understood.
-For example, correlation can be introduced via tunnel-coupling interaction, implemented by adjusting the height of the double-well barrier (Fig. \ref{fig:setup_and_partition}a) \cite{tajik2023verification,schweigler2017experimental,rauer2018recurrences, schweigler2021decay}, or by coherently splitting the potential from a single to double-well (Fig. \ref{fig:setup_and_partition}b) \cite{gring2012relaxation, hofferberth2007non,kuhnert2013multimode,langen2013local,langen2015experimental, smith2013prethermalization}. \tm{Indeed, recent experiments have witnessed entanglement in the longitudinal partition through number squeezing \cite{zhang2024squeezing}.} Previously, progress was limited by a lack of experimental readout techniques, \tm{but recent advances including outcoupling measurement \cite{max2024quantum} and common phase interferometry \cite{murtadho2025measurement} have overcome this barrier, providing new experimental windows to probe entanglement.
-However, surprisingly little is known about the theory behind entanglement in the longitudinal partition.}
+For example, correlation can be introduced via tunnel-coupling interaction, implemented by adjusting the height of the double-well barrier (Fig. \ref{fig:setup_and_partition}a) \cite{tajik2023verification,schweigler2017experimental,rauer2018recurrences, schweigler2021decay}, or by coherently splitting the potential from a single to double-well (Fig. \ref{fig:setup_and_partition}b) \cite{gring2012relaxation, hofferberth2007non,kuhnert2013multimode,langen2013local,langen2015experimental, smith2013prethermalization}.
+Entanglement between spatially separated (3D) Bose–Einstein condensates (BEC) has been demonstrated \cite{lange2018entanglement,fadel2018spatial,colciaghi2023einstein} using a witness based on the total spin of each atomic cloud.
+In parallel 1D quasicondensates, a similar method has observed quantum-limited number squeezing \cite{max2024quantum, zhang2024squeezing} which witness particle-entanglement \cite{sorensen2001many, fadel2020relating}.
+Meanwhile, extensive entanglement between finite-momentum modes of \textit{distinct components} in BEC has been theoretically predicted in the ground state \cite{yoshino2021intercomponent}, but its experimental demonstration at finite temperature regimes probed in the laboratory is still missing.
+In parallel 1D quasicondensates, the measurement of these finite-momentum excitations is accessible through spatially resolved matter-wave interferometry \cite{van2018projective, murtadho2025systematic, murtadho2025measurement}, providing opportunity for probing entanglement in the longitudinal partition.